null

 Ian graduated from North Dakota State University in 2018 with a degree in Mechanical Engineering.
 He decided to pursue this position to combine his passion for rock climbing with his career path.
 Ian brings his expertise in design and manufacturing, as well as knowledge of the climbing industry to Nicros.
 You can find him climbing at anywhere from the local crags of the midwest, to across the country.

-MIGEL ANGEL
+MIGUEL ANGEL

 Production